stat545ubc-2022/MaithiliDevadas/Milestone 2/MiniDataAnalysis2.md

     ##   <chr>             <dbl>     <dbl>     <dbl>     <dbl>
     ## 1 (Intercept)      -659.
 9.47       -69.6 7.04e-280
     ## 2 perimeter_mean     14.3    0.0996     143.
 0

+**From the output we see that the slope parameter for the model is 14.3**

 ``` r
 #Using the augment() function from thhe broom package to make predictions on a dataset by augmenting predictions as a new column to your data